mustafa-gokce/ardupilot-software-development/environment-setup/simulation-starter-script.md

 `screen -S proxy -d -m bash -c "mavproxy.py --master tcp:127.0.0.1:5760 --out 127.0.0.1:14550"`

-8. Save the script using pressing Ctrl+X, y and ENTER.
+8. Save the script by pressing Ctrl+X, y and ENTER.

 9. Below is the final version of the ardu-sim.sh shell script.